Whether you're the type who is looking for a little treat or a lot of tricks, you're bound to find a ghoul time in Funkytown this Halloween.

 Take a 90-minute walking tour around the Stockyards to learn about Fort Worth’s sordid past and all the paranormal activity that it has left behind.
 Did you know that the paranormal activity in the historic Fort Worth Stockyards is one of the most active and written about in the United States?
+You’ll get a glass of wine and possibly a few ghostly encounters with your ticket.
 Get the details.

 If you get your thrills from getting chills in a haunted house, then head to the Hangman's House of Horrors.
-Tickets and time slots MUST be reserved in advance online and masks are required.
-Spooky encounters run October 2 through November 7.
+Tickets and time slots MUST be reserved in advance online and multiple COVID precautions are in place.
+Spooky encounters run weekends in October.
 Get the details.

 Entertaining a younger haunter?
-Plan a night out on October 11th and 25th from 5-7 p.m. for to Scaredy Cat Night.
+Plan a night out on Oct.
+24 from 5-7 p.m. for Scaredy Cat Night.
 The lights stay on and kids get free candy.
-Parking is free until 7 p.m. both nights.
 Get the details.

-If 2020 hasn't been scary enough, there’s a real haunted house calling your name this Halloween.
-Located in a 100-year-old abandoned meat packing plant in a section of Fort Worth historically known as “Hell’s Half Acre,” Cutting Edge is open every weekend October 2 through November 14.
-Tickets must be purchased in advance online and capacity is limited to 50%.
+If the last two years haven't been scary enough, there’s a real haunted house calling your name this Halloween.
+Located in a 100-year-old abandoned meat packing plant in a section of Fort Worth historically known as “Hell’s Half Acre,” Cutting Edge is open every weekend in October.
 Get the details.

-Medical City Alliance invites families out to celebrate Halloween safely from their vehicle from 10 a.m. to 2 p.m.
-Attendees will stay in their vehicles the entire time while stopping at trick or treating locations spread-out across the medical campus.
-Guests will scan a QR code upon entrance to access a map and participant information.
-Children 15 years of age and younger are welcome to participate in a costume contest (contestants will be judged by stepping outside of their vehicle while maintaining a healthy distance).
+Medical City Alliance invites families out to celebrate Halloween safely from their vehicle on Oct.
+30 from 10 a.m. to 2 p.m. with their annual Spooktacular Fall Festival.
+Attendees will stay in their vehicles the entire time while stopping at trick or treating locations spread across the medical campus.
+This year's event will feature Disney-themed costumes and decor so come dressed as your favorite Disney character or feel free to decorate your car in your favorite Disney decorations!
 Get the details.